mraliu/dbcreator/README.md

+# CSV to SQLITE3

-# Python program to convert csv file into a sqlite3 database
+Python program to convert csv file into a sqlite3 database